viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 1. **Add a vision service.**

-   Next, add a [detector](/services/vision/detection/) as a vision service.
+   Next, add a vision service [detector](/services/vision/detection/).
    Create an vision service with the name `green_detector`, the type `vision` and the model `color_detector`.
    Then click **Create Service**.